Robot Snags Lead Role In Tony Kaye’s Next Movie ‘2nd Born’

 — Deadline Hollywood (@DEADLINE) August 15, 2018

 Kaye has made a name for himself as a commercial director, along with making some good films.
-Not only that, he’s a painter and showed his work at Able Fine Art on the lower east side of Manhattan.
+Not only that, but he’s also a painter and showed his work at Able Fine Art on the lower east side of Manhattan.
 The show was titled “The Walls of the Mountain,” and featured paintings with tons of color, writing along with cardboard pieces with words scribbled on them, according to The Drum.

 And although he’s been very outspoken and controversial in the past, his new ideologies are quite different.